mkokabi/cra-template-fluentui-dashboard/README.md

 yarn create react-app my-app --template fluentui-dashboard
 ```

+For the top left menu select the User and then about to stop the progressbar.

 For more information, please refer to:

 - [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.